-The Calgary Women’s Literary Club is over 110 years young and still active as a meeting place for women with a love of literature.
+The Calgary Women’s Literary Club had its first meeting on February 9, 1906 and is still active as a meeting place for women with a love of literature.

 When and Where

-This article describes us very well and is posted with permission from The Calgary Herald.
+Another article, which still describes us very well, is posted with permission from The Calgary Herald.

 Members and Prospective Members